Katoch

-Katoch is a Chandravanshi Rajput clan of India.
+Katoch is a Rajput clan of India.
 Their areas of residence are mainly in the Indian states of Himachal Pradesh, Punjab, and Uttarakhand, and the Union territory of Jammu and Kashmir.

 Katoch Rajput sub-clans include Jaswal, Siba (Sipaiah), Guleria and Dadwal.

 Etymology

 There are two possible origins for the word Katoch.
 Members of the clan say it comes from the words Kat (army) and uch (upper class) but other sources say that it comes from kot (fort).
 The Kangra fort was known as Nagarkot or Kot Kangra, and since the administrators/rulers resided within that particular kot they were vernacularly called "Kot'ch" or कोटच, which means those within the fort.
 This over time became Katoch.